 Production of biodiesel, and, consequently, the use of feedstocks has increased all over the world.
-The percentages of feedstocks used remained virtually unchanged from 2016: palm oil accounted for just less than one third, soybean oil for just over one fourth, rapeseed oil for one fifth, used cooking fats for one tenth, etc. Waste vegetable oils (WVO) (used cooking oil), animal fats and other fats account for approximately one fourth of the resource basis for biodiesel production.
+The percentages of feedstocks used remained virtually unchanged from 2017: 35 per cent palm oil, 26 per cent soybean, 16 per cent rapeseed oil, 11 per cent used cooking fats, 7 per cent animal fats and 6 per cent other fats.
 Palm, soybean and rapeseed oil remained the most important feedstock sources.
-This will likely change in 2018, because prices for individual components vary quite considerably over 2017.
-Rapeseed oil has become comparatively expensive, whereas palm and soybean oil are comparatively low-priced.
-Production of biodiesel from soybean or palm oil in North and South America and Southeast Asia is expected to grow.
-In the EU-28, it remains to be seen whether the proportion of biodiesel from waste vegetable oils and fats will continue to rise at the expense of rapeseed oil.
-Feedstock percentages could also change in the wake of the smaller rapeseed harvest caused by drought, transport issues caused by low water in rivers, the transition to soybean processing and the EUR 300 per tonne price gap between palm oil and rapeseed oil.
+This will likely change in 2019, because prices for individual feedstock vary quite considerably over 2018.
+Rapeseed oil is at a high level and cost on average EUR 96 per tonne more in September 2019 than in the previous year.
+As a result, the gap to soybean, sunflower and palm oil has widened significantly.
+Biodiesel production from soybean and palm oil is expected to increase in North and South America as well as Southeast Asia.
+In the EU 28, the share of biodiesel from waste oils and fats is expected to continue to increase at the expense of rapeseed oil.
+Rapeseed oil, however, has the advantage of higher winter quality due to its fatty acid structure.
+In the winter months, rapeseed oil is the raw material required if biodiesel is produced for the admixture.

-Shares remained unchanged but total amount increased
+Shares of palm oil and the total amount increased

-Feedstock use in biodiesel production, worldwide, in 2017, in per cent

-© AMI 2018 | Source: Oil World
+Feedstock use in biodiesel production, worldwide, in 2018, in per cent © AMI 2019 | Source: Oil World